nmshd/connector/README_dev.md

 - run `npm ci` (this will symlink the SDK in the node_modules of the Connector)
 - run `npm run build --workspaces` to build the changes for the Connector and its packages

-## Publish

-The SDK is published, when you merge the project to main while having changed the package version.